Truedrog/scala-ledger/README.md

 - A reusable library with core functionality ```sledger-lib```
 - A Command Line Interface ```sledger-cli```

-### Used GraalVM to build Native Image for convinience usage
+### Used GraalVM to build Native Image for convenience usage

 ### Some interesting parts
 ![parser.png](parser.png)